Gaussian beams and caustic avoidance in gravitational optics: Preliminaries

 The solid angle, $\delta \Omega$, is described at a vertex point and is given by

-As before, $D_+$ and $D_-$ correspond to the magnitudes of the solutions of the geodesic deviation equation that are aligned with the semi--major and semi--minor axes of the observational screen.
-The second equality in the above follows from the relationship between the affine parameter and the proper length, i.e., eq.~(\ref{eq:affine_clocks_rulers}).
+As before, $D_+$ and $D_-$ correspond to the magnitudes of the solutions of the geodesic deviation equation that are aligned with the semi-major and semi-minor axes of the observational screen.
+The second equality in the above follows from the relationship between the affine parameter and the proper length, (\ref{eq:affine_clocks_rulers}).

-In summary, the cross--sectional areas and the subtended solid angles are estimated via the projected geodesic deviation vectors and their derivatives along the propagation.
-In the geometric optics limit, the evolution of intensity and cross--sectional area always balance each other out.
+In summary, the cross-sectional areas and the subtended solid angles are estimated via the projected geodesic deviation vectors and their derivatives along the propagation.
+In the geometric optics limit, the evolution of intensity and cross-sectional area always balance each other out.
 As a result of this, the power contained in the bundle is conserved throughout the propagation.

 At this point, we finish the Preliminaries section of the paper.
 In the next section, we outline the action principle of the null bundle evolution and its underlying Hamiltonian formalism.
-Note that the next section is essentially a summary of \citep{Uzun:2018} in which the phase space formulation of thin bundles were presented in analogy to the paraxial regime of the Newtonian optics.
+Note that the next section is essentially a summary of \cite{Uzun:2018} in which the phase space formulation of thin bundles were presented in analogy to the paraxial regime of the Newtonian optics.